French ironclad Amiral Duperré: Construction – 1889

 At some point, one of the ship's main guns accidentally exploded, blowing its breech, though reports conflict over the timing and the results of the incident.
 According to the contemporary journal The Naval Annual, the explosion took place on 13 December 1888 and killed six men from the gun crew.
 That report offered two explanations, as different experts faulted the brown powder propellant charge, which was believed to have decayed, or defects in the steel breech, as the guns carried by Amiral Duperré were among the earliest steel-built guns in French service.
 But the historian Theodore Ropp stated that it was the result of an increased propellant charge.
 By the early 1880s, the French had developed more effective, slower-burning propellants, and had bored out the chambers of existing guns to accept larger charges of the new powder.
-Amiral Duperrés gun was the only weapon that had been modified to have failed.
+Amiral Duperré's gun was the only weapon that had been modified to have failed.
 And according to Ropp, no men were killed in the accident.